Wilfred/wilfred.github.com/_posts/2016-07-30-example-driven-development.markdown

 <img src="/assets/suggest_aliases.png">

-Suggest.el has to decide which function aliases to show.I've been [convincingly persuaded that predicate functions should use `-p`](https://github.com/bbatsov/projectile/pull/291#issuecomment-38379199), so suggest.el prefers those aliases. suggest.el also favours `cl-lib` over the popular, but deprecated `cl` (e.g. `cl-first` not `first`).
+suggest.el has to decide which function aliases to show.
+I've been [convincingly persuaded that predicate functions should use `-p`](https://github.com/bbatsov/projectile/pull/291#issuecomment-38379199), so suggest.el prefers those aliases. suggest.el also favours `cl-lib` over the popular, but deprecated `cl` (e.g. `cl-first` not `first`).